|Name:||Gabriel Ivan Heinze|

 His tackles weren’t always perfectly timed, but his effort, work-rate and ability on the ball proved that he was a world-class footballer in the making.
 He spent a year adapting to the pace of the game, and then another year out on loan at Portugal’s Sporting Lisbon, before making a first team spot his own, aged just 21.

 Heinze started to establish himself as one of the World’s top defenders throughout his 3 year spell at Paris Saint Germain in France, which he came to view as a home from home.
 Playing superbly in the biggest European competitions ensured that he was noticed by the top clubs from around the World, as well as his national side – he made his debut for Argentina in April 2003.

-Gabriel was an instant hit at Real Madrid, and became part of the most formidable defence in Spain, alongside experienced professionals like Fabio Cannavaro and youngsters such as Sergio Ramos.
-In his first season in Madrid, Heinze won the Primera Liga title, and Real competed with the very best, both at home and in Europe, in 2008/09.
+He jumped at the chance to move to Real Madrid, and became part of the most formidable defence in Spain, alongside experienced professionals like Fabio Cannavaro and youngsters such as Sergio Ramos.
+In his first season in Madrid, Heinze won the Primera Liga title, and Real competed with the very best, both at home and in Europe.

 After falling out of favour with new management, Gabriel Heinze moved on to Marseille and Roma, where he again proved popular with the fans for his guts, tenacity, and passion.

 He had always dreamed of returning to play back at the club where it all started at Newell’s Old Boys, and he did for the last couple of seasons as a player, before he retired in 2014 and started to make his name as a Football Manager.